Who god is

 God has revealed who God is through the Bible.

-Through the Bible, we learn who God is, what God has done, who we are and what we are called to do.
-We believe that the written Word of God is living and active (Hebrews 4:12) and through it God helps us to hear and know the “eternal” Word, Jesus Christ, who was present at the beginning of creation as God spoke the world into being.
+Through the Bible, we learn who God is, what God has done, who we are, and what we are called to do.
+We believe that the written Word of God is living and active (Hebrews 4:12).
+Through it God helps us to hear and know the eternal Word, Jesus Christ, who was present at the beginning of creation as God spoke the world into being.
 (Genesis 1:3-26) We believe that God has spoken most fully to us through Jesus.
 (Hebrews 1:1-2) “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 (John 1:14) Jesus continues to speak and His followers know His voice.
 (John 10:27)

 WHo We are